Machine learning applications for the study of AGN physical properties using photometric observations: Machine learning for AGN property estimations

 \subsubsection{Prediction of $M_{\rm BH}$ and $\lambda_{\rm Edd}$}

-When it comes to estimations of $M_{\rm BH}$, the knowledge of $z$ of the source is the most determining factor for the performance, as a visual comparison of Figs \ref{fig:response_matrices_with_z} and \ref{fig:response_matrices_no_z} reveals.
-The $R^{2}$ score is 0.65 for $ML_{\rm w/z}$ and 0.49 for $ML_{\rm wo/z}$, and the width of the pull $\sigma_{\rm pull}$ goes from 0.54 to 0.66 in units of log($M_{\rm \odot}$).
-The metric which shows the greatest discrepancy is the contamination level: $\sim 2\%$ for $ML_{\rm w/z}$ and ~$\sim 8\%$ $ML_{\rm wo/z}$.
+When it comes to estimations of $M_{\rm BH}$, the $R^{2}$ score is 0.62 for $ML_{\rm w/z}$ and 0.48 for $ML_{\rm wo/z}$, and the width of the pull $\sigma_{\rm pull}$ goes from 0.56 to 0.65 in units of log($M_{\rm \odot}$).
+This uncertainty in the truth reconstruction is slightly higher than the systematic uncertainties in $M_{\rm BH}$ from velocity dispersion measurements \citep{tremaine_slope_2002,hu_black_2008,koss_bass_2022, ricci_bass_2022}.

-The Eddington ratio is the hardest parameter to predict, since the errors from the previous predictions get propagated and compounded.
+The Eddington ratio to be the hardest parameter to predict, since the errors from the previous predictions get propagated and compounded.
+However, the RF regressor manages to reconstruct it with a satisfying accuracy: the $R^{2}$ score is 0.35 for both $ML_{\rm w/z}$ for $ML_{\rm wo/z}$, and the width of the pull $\sigma_{\rm pull}$ is about 0.54 in units of log($\lambda_{\rm Edd}$).
 It is also the characteristic for which the prior knowledge of $z$ has the least impact, although the reconstruction of both $L_{\rm Bol}$ and $M_{\rm BH}$ is markedly better in the $ML_{\rm w/z}$.
 To understand why that is, we can study the correlations between the predicted parameters in the form of the mean pull values $\mu_{\rm pull}$.
-Fig. \ref{fig:corner_plot} presents the correlations of pulls between all parameters, for $ML_{\rm w/z}$ (red) and $ML_{\rm wo/z}$ (blue).
-In the case where the redshift $z$ is the first predicted parameter in the chain regression ($ML_{\rm wo/z}$), all subsequent parameters remain more or less strongly correlated to one another, as the Pearson's correlation score attest to.
-That is, if a previous parameter is poorly reconstructed, the subsequent one will be as well.
+Figure \ref{fig:corner_plot} presents the correlations of pulls between all parameters, for $ML_{\rm w/z}$ (red) and $ML_{\rm wo/z}$ (blue).
+In the case where the redshift, $z,$ is the first predicted parameter in the chain regression ($ML_{\rm wo/z}$), all subsequent parameters remain more or less strongly correlated to one another, as the Pearson's correlation score can attest to.
+Specifically, if a prior parameter is poorly reconstructed, the subsequent one will be as well.
 On the other hand, no such correlations between the pulls is found in the case of $ML_{\rm w/z}$, where $L_{\rm X}$ is the first estimated parameter.